CyVerse-learning-materials/foss-2020/before/installation.rst

       - Please ensure that you have a Dockerhub account if you don't have one already
       - Register for your Dockerhub account at `https://hub.docker.com/ <https://hub.docker.com/>`_.
     * - Text Editor
       - Please ensure that you have a Text Editor of your choice.
-Any decent Text Editor would be sufficient and recommended ones include SublimeText and Atom (see also Optional Downloads below)
+Any decent Text Editor would be sufficient.
+        Recommended ones include SublimeText and Atom (more in Optional Downloads below)
       - Register for Sublime at `https://www.sublimetext.com/ <https://www.sublimetext.com/>`_.
 Register for Atom at `https://atom.io/ <https://atom.io/>`_.
     * - Slack for networking
       - We will be using Slack extensively for communication and networking purposes, especially between online class sessions
       - Register for Slack at `https://slack.com/ <https://slack.com/>`_.
     * - ORCID ID
-      - If you haven't set up an Open Researcher and Contributor ID (ORCID) yet, please consider doing so
+      - If you haven't set up an Open Researcher and Contributor ID (ORCID) yet, please consider doing so (and add it to your CyVerse account profile)
       - Register for ORCID at `https://orcid.org/ <https://orcid.org/>`_.

 **Optional**

-Below are some extra downloads that are not required for FOSS, but which provide some options for functionalities we will cover.
+Below are some other downloads that are not required for FOSS, but which provide some options for functionalities we will cover.

 .. list-table::
     :header-rows: 1